nearform/helm-OPA-policy-testing-templates/README.md

 4) Deployment must specify a serviceAccountName in the template

-5) Containers must not run as root in Deployment %s
+5) Containers must not run as root in Deployment

 **Violation**

+1) Missing readiness probe configuration

+2) Missing liveness probe configuration

+3) Identical readiness probe and liveness probe

+4)

 **Warn**